 If volume four was the most technical volume, then this one is the most conceptual one.
 It covers plenty of different situations, this time centered around specific movement patterns.
 The opening few chapters are all about the high leg escapes from different pins.
 The ankle traps we saw in the mount escapes portion feature again as well.
 This time, though, it’s more from a conceptual standpoint that makes them useful from plenty of different positions.

 There are also some new concepts in here that put to use some of the movements we saw in the first volume of the instructional.
 Shoulder rolls and spinning escapes are examples of those.
 Danaher has examples of how both work in different situations, including side control and mount.
 The volume also spends a lot of time analyzing different pins.
 That analysis includes angles of knee entries and crucial insertion points.
 There’s also a chapter hidden in there that contains the single most important concept for escaping bottom positions in Jiu-Jitsu.

 VOLUME 7 – North-South Solutions

 If there’s one position in BJJ everyone hates to get trapped in, it has to be the North-South position. it is not as secure as the mount, or back control, but it is far more annoying than both.
-Escapes from the position are plentiful, yet not many lead into spots that you can use to actually gain the upper hand.
+Escapes from the position are plentiful, yet not many leads into spots that you can use to actually gain the upper hand.

 The system here starts with side pin escapes.
 There’s a clear distinction between side pins and side control though, Side pins usually open up different positions, liek side control and North-South.
 Danaher offers escapes from those transitional positions before he touches on the subject of North-South itself.
 One great example of a side pin is knee on belly, and there’s an equally great concept for rendering the position completely powerless.